 Looking for a job can be a time-consuming process.
 Writing cover letters, corresponding with potential employers, attending interviews and completing assessments is all time away from your existing commitments – so make sure you’ve put enough time aside to see the process through.

 Before submitting your CV, review the ad in detail.
 While you may not meet all criteria, ensure your experience is relevant to the role, and that the job (and organisation) is one you’re keen to pursue.
-Don’t apply for multiple roles with the same company – instead, indicate in your application that you’d be open to exploring other any opportunities within the business.
-It’s important not to give the impression that you’re desperate, but rather that you’re being considered and selective in the jobs you apply for.
+Don’t apply for multiple roles with the same company – instead, indicate in your application that you’d be open to exploring any other opportunities within the business.
+It’s important to give the impression that you’re being considered and selective in the jobs you apply for.

 Interacting with people and continuing to grow your professional network, both in person and online are great tactics for finding a job.
 When attending seminars, conferences and industry events, start conversations with people you don’t know.
 Strengthen networks through your existing job.
 Plus use social media to build your digital profile – connect and engage with people, share your opinions and write original content to display your thought leadership.